EV21/dynb/README.md

 ### APIs

-* INWX JSON-RPC-API
+* INWX.com JSON-RPC-API
   Limitations:
   - minimum TTL is 300 (5 minutes)

 ### DynDNS2

-* INWX DynDNS2 protocol
+* INWX.com
   Limitations:
   - minimum TTL is 60 (1 minute)
   - one DynDNS account with one hostname is for free
+* dynv6.com
+  - note: assign your token to the password setting

 ## 📦 Requirements